 This isn't just an art table where kids can color a picture: it is an opportunity to sit and interact (even if just briefly) with a Cast Member from the county represented by that pavilion.

 Lots of the Cast Members from the World Showcase are originally from the Epcot Pavilion country they are working in which makes it a fun experience for anybody that doesn't have the opportunity to visit the real deal.

-The Kidcot Fun Stops are totally free to visit and while there you can do fun things like color a handheld Duffy the Disney Bear fan (which is free) and then have it stamped at each country BUT if you have kids that are a little bit older you might want to consider doing a passport in addition to or instead of a Duffy fan.
+The Kidcot Fun Stops are totally free to visit and while there you can do fun things like collect and color a traveler card themed to each country (which is free) BUT if you have kids that are a little bit older you might want to consider doing a passport in addition to or instead of the traveler cards.

 There is no one passport that you HAVE to use if this is something you want to do.
 Just like with autograph books you can make your own or buy one.

 You can find Epcot passports for sale all over Epcot and you can even find custom made ones on Etsy.
 SO CUTE!